alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Run a free crèche

-I've seen lots of conferences (AlterConf, XOXO, PyCon UK) that run a free crèche for attendees.
+I've seen conferences (AlterConf, XOXO, PyCon UK) that run a free crèche for attendees.
 You sign up in advance of the event, and then the conference hires registered and qualified childminders to look after children during conference hours.

-You can still take your kids to sessions, or see them between talks-- but if you need some time to focus on the conference, you've got that as well.
+Parents have time to focus on the conference, and know their kids are being looked after.

+Be clear about which parts of the conference you can bring kids to (talks, dinner, after-party, etc.).

 [[ picture from pycon uk ]]